csvuniq installed/working (check ~/bin/csvuniq -h)?In which our flying, speaking beasts assemble and become legion

 specs_per_species_location="$outdir/specs_per_species_location.csv"

-csvuniq -zc species,location $seqs_per_specimen > $specs_per_species_location
+csvuniq -zc species,location $seqs_per_specimen > $specs_per_species_locationSave when done (Esc then :w<Enter>).

-Back in your unix shell (Ctrl-a <arrow-key>
+Back in your unix shell (Ctrl-a <arrow-key>):

 ./build.sh